DeprecatedLogic/shirayume/README.md

 The bot ties together via `launch.py`, which loads cogs, connects to Discord, and uses services and the database for seamless operation.

 ## Author Notes
 Fueled by late-night catpuccino. - [ItzKarizma](https://github.com/ItzKarizma)
+Megumin is a synonym of peak. - [EgoChaxs](https://github.com/EgoChaxs)

 ## License
 Licensed under a custom MIT license for personal and educational use only.
 No commercial shenanigans allowed, keep it chill and code for fun!